Durant joins ownership group of MLS' Philadelphia Union - WHIZ News

 Thirty Five Ventures and the Union aim to develop community programs in Chester, Pennsylvania, home of the Union’s Subaru Park, to address racial and social injustice as well as recovery efforts from the coronavirus pandemic.

-“This partnership was months in the making and in the process, our teams got to know each other very well and understand the true potential for the future,” Kleiman said.
+“This partnership was months in the making and in the process, our teams got to know each other very well and understand the true potential for the future,” said Kleiman, Durant’s agent.
 “We believe that Thirty Five Ventures and our expertise will attract new fans in Philly and beyond, so we’re excited to get started.”

 Major League Soccer’s season has been on hold since March 12 because of the pandemic.
-The 26-team league is set to restart next month with a World Cup-style tournament at ESPN’s Wide World of Sports complex at Walt Disney World in Florida.
+The 26-team league is set to restart next month with a World Cup-style tournament in Florida.